This recipe was featured in the July, 2017 issue of Stillwater Living Magazine.

 During the winter I usually coat pork chops in a crispy crust and bake them in the oven.
 The coating helps to retain moisture, and every bite is so tender and juicy.
 But in the summer I take advantage of the grill.
 Rather than my usual simple marinade of olive oil and garlic, I wanted to kick it up a few notches so I created Peppercorn Garlic Pork Chops

 On my first attempt at Peppercorn Garlic Pork Chops I marinated the pork chops in olive oil, slit little holes in one side, added cloves of raw garlic, and let it marinate for about 4 hours.
-They were good, but the color was bland and they didn’t have enough garlic punch.
-I also used whole peppercorns and I had to pull them off before I could eat the pork.
+They were good, but the final color was bland and they didn’t have enough garlic punch.
+I also used Whole Peppercorns, and I had to pull them off before I could eat the pork.

-I let the chops sit for about 30 minutes, seared them in a skillet with melted butter, and then cooked them on the grill.
-If you don’t have a grill, or it’s too cold outside, a grill pan is a perfect substitute.
+I let the chops rest for about 30 minutes, seared them in a Nonstick Skillet with melted butter, and then cooked them on the grill.
+If you don’t have a grill, or it’s too cold outside, a Grill Pan is a perfect substitute.
 I spray the grill grates with Avocado Oil Spray or Cooking Spray to prevent the food from sticking.

 Look at that gorgeous color!
 The roasted garlic adds so much flavor.
 And I seared the Peppercorn Garlic Pork Chops in real butter.
-I use to just use spread or cooking spray, but butter adds an incredible flavor and silky texture you don’t get otherwise.
+I used to use spread or imitation butter, but real butter adds an incredible flavor and silky texture you don’t get otherwise.
 Plus, butter helps to create the golden brown color.
 You don’t have to use much, and sometimes it’s just worth it.

 You can’t have Peppercorn Garlic Pork Chops without vegetables, so I decided to grill a variety of vegetables on the side.
 I seasoned them simply with salt and pepper, then drizzled them with oil.
 I discovered Avocado Oil a few months ago, and love the silky texture it adds to food.
 FYI, both of the dipping sauces work great with grilled vegetables too!